influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/event_handlers/email.md

 ## Configuration
 Configuration as well as default [option](#options) values for the Email event handler are set in the `[smtp]` section of your `kapacitor.conf`.
-Below is an example config:
+Below is an example configuration:

 ```toml
 [smtp]